Cystic Fibrosis (CF)

 The organs most commonly affected are the

 In the pancreas, blockage of ducts prevents digestive enzymes from reaching the intestine.
 A lack of these enzymes leads to poor absorption of fats, proteins, and vitamins (malabsorption).
 This poor absorption, in turn, can lead to nutritional deficiencies and poor growth.
 Eventually, the pancreas can become scarred and no longer produce enough insulin, so some people develop diabetes.
-However, about 5 to 15% of people who have cystic fibrosis do not develop pancreatic digestive problems.
+However, about 5 to 15% of people who have cystic fibrosis and carry certain mutations do not develop pancreatic digestive problems.

 The reproductive organs can be blocked by thick secretions, which can cause infertility.
 Almost all men are infertile, but infertility is much less common in women.